saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

-summary: Module 1 of the Cypress on Sauce course will introduce you how to set up a Cypress test with Testrunner Toolkit, in a Docker container or Sauce VM, and use saucectl to run your automated tests on Sauce Labs.
-Create a basic Cypress test suite, or use your own Cypress test code.
+ summary: Module 1 of the Cypress on Sauce course will introduce you how to set up a Cypress test with saucectl on the Sauce Labs Cloud virtual machines, and use saucectl to run your automated tests creating artifacts to share and analyze.
+In this module, you can learn to create a basic Cypress test suite, or use your own Cypress test code to run tests with saucectl.
 id: Module1-saucectl
 categories: beginner
 environments: Web